Perrysburg, Ohio: 19th century growth

 The town soon became a center for shipbuilding and commerce on Lake Erie.
 It was named after Commodore Oliver Hazard Perry, naval commander during the War of 1812 and hero of the Battle of Lake Erie.
 From 1822 to 1868 Perrysburg served as the county seat.
 In 1833, Perrysburg contained a courthouse, jail, schoolhouse, two stores, two taverns, two physicians, two lawyers, about 60 houses, and 250 inhabitants.

+Henry Bibb spent the winter of 1837–38 in Perrysburg following his first escape from slavery.
+He was adopted by the free Black community, which included many fugitive slaves.
+Bibb was able to obtain gainful employment and managed to save $15 over the course of the winter, which he put towards his plan to rescue his wife and children from slavery.
+Bibb's knowledge of Perrysburg helped him in a subsequent escape attempt, when he was able to allay suspicions by claiming to be a free resident of Perrysburg and accurately answering questions about the town's residents.

 In 1854, an epidemic of cholera devastated the population.
 It had spread with residents and travelers along the waterways because of the lack of adequate sanitation.
 Perryville closed down for two months in that summer, trying to contain the epidemic at a time when people did not understand how the disease was transmitted.
 More than 100 people died.
 Other towns along the Maumee River also suffered high losses from the epidemic.
 Providence, Ohio was abandoned.
 It had suffered a disastrous fire less than a decade before.

+The railroad arrived in 1859 with the completion of the Dayton and Michigan Railroad, later part of the Baltimore and Ohio Railroad.
+As of 2023 the line is part of the Toledo Subdivision of CSX, though it hosts no passenger service.

-Modern Perrysburg
+Modern history

-On October 12, 1984 President Ronald Reagan made a whistle stop in Perrysburg while traveling in the historic Ferdinand Magellan railroad car.
+On October 12, 1984, President Ronald Reagan made a whistle stop in Perrysburg while traveling in the historic Ferdinand Magellan railroad car.
 He drew a crowd of over 20,000.